-Credit Suisse has been responding to subpoenas and other requests for information from the United States Department of Justice ("DOJ"), SEC and other authorities involving historical Private Banking services provided on a cross-border basis to US persons.
-US authorities are investigating possible violations of US tax and securities laws.
-In particular, the DOJ is investigating whether US clients violated their US tax obligations and whether Credit Suisse and certain of its employees assisted such clients.
-The SEC is investigating whether certain of our relationship managers triggered obligations for Credit Suisse or the relationship managers in Switzerland to register with the SEC as a broker-dealer or investment advisor.
-A limited number of current or former employees have been indicted and one former employee pleaded guilty to conduct while employed at other financial institutions that did not involve Credit Suisse.
-Credit Suisse received a grand jury target letter from the DOJ.
-We understand that certain US authorities are also investigating other Swiss and non-US financial institutions.
-We have been conducting an internal investigation and are continuing to cooperate with the authorities both in the US and Switzerland to resolve this matter in a responsible manner that complies with our legal obligations.
+Beginning in 2011, Credit Suisse responded to subpoenas and other requests for information from the United States Department of Justice ("DOJ"), the SEC and other authorities involving historical Private Banking services provided on a cross-border basis to US persons.
+US authorities were investigating possible violations of US tax and securities laws.
+In particular, the DOJ was investigating whether US clients violated their US tax obligations and whether Credit Suisse and certain of its employees assisted such clients.
+The SEC investigated whether certain of our relationship managers triggered obligations for Credit Suisse or the relationship managers in Switzerland to register with the SEC as a broker-dealer or investment advisor.
+A limited number of current or former employees were indicted and two former employees pled guilty (in one case, as to conduct while employed at other financial institutions that did not involve Credit Suisse and in the other case as to conduct while employed at a former Credit Suisse subsidiary prior to 2006 and other financial institutions after 2006).
+Credit Suisse received a grand jury target letter from the DOJ in July 2011.